It is said that history is not reckoned in days, months and years, but in decades and centuries. Thus can be said of Ebenezer United Church of Christ.

 The heart of Ebenezer Church is ecumenical, willing to work with other denominations and noted for its member’s service in the community.

 Throughout our history, our congregation has been served by 11 ordained ministers.
-We are currently under the leadership of our Interim Pastor, Michael Safford-Kennedy, and are in the process of looking for our next permanent pastor.
+Today, we are lead by Rev. Michael Safford-Kennedy.

 I Samuel 7:12 –